heisenware/vrpc-js/docs/api.md

 - instance <code>String</code> - The instance to be deleted
 - [options] <code>Object</code> - Explicitly define agent and class
     - .className <code>String</code> - Name of the instance's class
     - .agent <code>String</code> - Agent name.
-If not provided class default is used
+If not provided class default is used as priority hit

 * * *